Sensing with near-infrared laser trapped fluorescent nanodiamonds: Discussion

-The total fluorescence intensity decreases with increasing NIR power, as shown in Fig.~\ref{fig:fluorescence}.
+In addition to thermal effects, the NIR laser alters the charge-state dynamics of the NV centers.
+Our simulations of charge-state dynamics indicate that at low NIR power levels, there is a slight increase in the NV\(^-\) population due to enhanced recombination processes facilitated by NIR photons.
+However, as the NIR power increases beyond a threshold (approximately 10~mW with our parameters), the NV\(^-\) population begins to decrease while the NV\(^0\) population increases.
+This inversion is attributed to the saturation of recombination processes and increased ionization rates at higher NIR powers.
+As a result, the total fluorescence intensity decreases with increasing NIR power, as shown in Fig.~\ref{fig:fluorescence}.
 This decrease can be explained by the reduced NV\(^-\) population and the lower fluorescence quantum yield of NV\(^0\) centers~\cite{Chapman2010}.
-The increase in $\sigma_{0-}$ with higher NIR power, depicted in Fig.~\ref{fig:main_stat} and Fig.~\ref{fig:all_stats}, further confirms the shift in charge state distribution.
+The increase in $\sigma_{0-}$ with higher NIR power, depicted in Fig.~\ref{fig:all_stats}b) and Fig.~\ref{fig:main_stat}, further confirms the shift in charge state distribution.
 Additionally, the increased NV\(^0\) background fluorescence dilutes the ODMR contrast since NV\(^0\) centers do not exhibit spin-dependent fluorescence variations.
-This is reflected in the decreased ODMR contrast observed in our measurements (Fig.~\ref{fig:ODMR_glass}).
-Charge-state fluctuations also introduce additional pathways for spin relaxation, contributing to the reduction in $T_{\rm relax}$ times~\cite{Aslam2013, Goudarzi2019}.
+This is reflected in the decreased ODMR contrast observed in our measurements (data not shown).
+Charge-state fluctuations also introduce additional pathways for spin relaxation, contributing to the reduction in $T_{\rm relax}$ times~\cite{Aslam2013}.
+With an all-optical protocol for relaxometry as used here, the results for $T_{\rm relax}$ presented inherently involves potential inaccuracies due to photoionization induced by the green laser itself, thus affecting the NV\(^{-}\) charge states.
+To address this limitation, measurement protocols incorporating microwave pulses explicitly designed to disentangle spin dynamics from photoionization effects have been developed.
+Examples include the microwave $\pi$-pulse method introduced by Ref.~\cite{Jarmola2023}, as well as alternative sequences described in Ref.~\cite{Cardoso2023}.

 Our results indicate that although both thermal effects and charge-state dynamics significantly impact the properties of the NV centers under NIR illumination, their relative contributions depend on the environmental conditions.
 In FNDs dried on glass substrates, the pronounced ODMR frequency shifts suggest that thermal effects dominate due to inefficient heat dissipation in air.
 In contrast, for FNDs trapped in water, the minimal temperature increase reduces thermal effects, making charge-state dynamics more prominent in influencing the NV centers' behavior.
 The increase in the $\sigma_{0-}$ ratio and the decrease of fluorescence relaxometry times with NIR power without significant ODMR frequency shifts (Fig.~\ref{fig:main_stat}) indicate that charge-state transitions are the primary mechanism affecting the fluorescence and spin properties in aqueous environments.